rilldata/rill/README.md

 You can connect to an existing duckdb database by passing --db with path to the db file.
 Any updates made directly to the tables in the database will reflect in rill-developer.
-Similarly, any changes made by rill-developer will modify the database.
+Similarly, any changes made by Rill Developer will modify the database.
 Make sure to have only one connection open to the database, otherwise there will be some unexpected issues.

 ```